 The Council's delivery of an effective and efficient capital investment strategy can only be achieved if the process is closely aligned with a clear and robust asset management strategy.
-In line with the Corporate Asset Management Strategy, the Council will seek to dispose of investment properties that do not give an adequate rate of return with a view to potentially using capital receipts to either improve some existing investment properties to maximise return on investment and/or purchasing new capital assets for investment purposes.
-This decision will be informed by an evaluation of capital investment versus additional income generated.
+In line with the Corporate Asset Management Plan, the Council will seek to dispose of investment properties that do not give an adequate rate of return with a view to potentially using capital receipts to either improve some existing investment properties to maximise return on investment and/or purchasing new capital assets for investment versus additional income generated.

 The Housing HRA capital programme is closely aligned to the Housing Asset Management Strategy.
+As part of this consideration will be given to the impact of HRA reform and the potential freedom that it provides to spend on estate improvement and new build.